openturns/openturns/python/doc/theory/data_analysis/graphical_fitting_test.rst

 | Equation :eq:`Wi` is evaluated with the Monte Carlo
-  sampling method : it generates :math:`n` samples of size :math:`N` from the bivariate copula :math:`C`, in order to have :math:`n` realisations of the statistics :math:`H_{(i)},\forall 1 \leq i \leq N` and have an estimation of :math:`W_i = E[H_{(i)}], \forall i \leq N`.
+  sampling method : it generates :math:`n` samples of size :math:`N` from the bivariate copula :math:`C`, in order to have :math:`n` realizations of the statistics :math:`H_{(i)},\forall 1 \leq i \leq N` and have an estimation of :math:`W_i = E[H_{(i)}], \forall i \leq N`.